 Maps have been developed to help describe and prioritise bushfire management in the ACT and are referred to in the SBMP.
 These maps are all designed to be viewed online and are available at the ACTMAPi website by clicking on the links below.

 - Regional bushfire abatement zone [actmapi.act.gov.au]

 Bushfire Operational Plans

-The EPSDD BOP is derived from the 5 year Regional Fire Management Plans, which can also be viewed on this site.
-The EPSDD BOP details the specific timing, type and location of fuel-reduction, access and infrastructure activities proposed to be undertaken in the ACT in the current financial; year, in accordance with Version 3 of the Strategic Bushfire Management Plan (SBMP).
+The EPSDD BOP is derived from the 5-year Regional Fire Management Plans, which can also be viewed on this site.
+The EPSDD BOP details the specific timing, type and location of fuel-reduction, access and infrastructure activities proposed to be undertaken in the ACT in the current financial; year, in accordance with Version 4 of the SBMP.